singh1114/best/_posts/2020-04-12-a-beginners-guide-to-classification-trees-decision-trees.md

 {% include math.html math_code="$(1 * (1 - 1)) = 0$" style="margin-top:0.2em;" %}

 Gini index also tells about the purity of node selection.
-If a node selected is very pure the value of Gini index will be low.
+If a node selected is very pure the value of Gini index will be less.

 ## Gini Gain in Classification Trees

-As we have information gain in the case of entropy, we have Gini Gain in case of Gini index.
+As we have information gain in the case of entropy, we have Gini Gain in case of the Gini index.

-It is the amount of gini index we gained when a node is chosen for the decision tree.
+It is the amount of Gini index we gained when a node is chosen for the decision tree.

 We will take an example to understand these terms in little more detail.

-Let's consider a following data source,
+Let's consider the following data source,

 ```
 | Outlook  | Temperature | Humidity | Wind   | Played |